kakwa/puppet-auto_update/README.md

 auto_update
 ===========

-A puppet module for auto-update your Debian/CentOS daily.
+A puppet module setting-up daily auto-update your Debian/CentOS (or any yum/aptitude based distribution).

-If you use this module in production, you're crazy ☺.
+Blind update is risky, if you use this module in production, you're crazy ☺.
+But it could ease maintenance of non-critical infrastructures (like your developpement plateforms).

 Description
 -----------

-auto_update is a very simple module dumping an auto update, non interactive, script in cron.daily directory.
+auto_update is a very simple module dumping an auto update, non-interactive, script in cron.daily directory.

 It relies on: